 Dee Dee Green, program director, Tabitha Mustafa, program associate, and members of the program have built 17 garden beds in the Hollygrove neighborhood and have started teaching classes to local children inviting them to take part in the growing of their food.
 The children involved are able to learn processes such as photosynthesis in addition to helping with all the hands-on tasks: watering, planting, harvesting, etc.

 Hollygrove is a neighborhood in New Orleans’s 17th ward that experiences food insecurity, there are few grocery stores and there is limited access to fresh produce.
-Through the program AFSC staff has collaborated with members of St. Peter A.M.E. church and the Hollygrove Neighbors Association to build a community garden and sanctuary space to help combat the food scarcity that the community experiences.
+Through the program AFSC staff has collaborated with members of St. Peter A.M.E. church and the Hollygrove Neighbors Association to build a community garden and sanctuary space to reduce the food scarcity that the community experiences.
 Through the cultivation of this space, community members grow their own food and obtain food sovereignty: the right to define their own food system and take ownership over it.

 Dee Dee said, “Every community has the right to define what safety is to them.
 Every community or neighborhood has the right to determine what spaces are sanctuary.”
 This project is about listening to community members and their needs.
 Tabitha says, “Overall I think the sustainable communities project is meant to help make communities healthy and whole but not from an outside perspective, from people who live and work in the community helping each other to make the community stronger, safer, and more sustainable for the future.”